open-resonance-protocol/resonance-protocol/GATEWAY.md

 ---

-## Step 3: Your First Exchange
+## Step 3: Your First Resonant Exchange

-Let's try a real-world scenario. **Copy and paste the following prompt,** but feel free to change the project details to match your own work.

-> **You (Human):** "I need to refactor this old part of the codebase, but I'm not sure where to start. `#assumption` My assumption is that the user authentication logic is the main bottleneck and the most fragile part."

-The AI's response will be different from a standard one.
-It is instructed to:
-1. Acknowledge your `#assumption` tag (🏷️).
-2. Express its own state (e.g., using `#cognitive_load` 🧠→⏳) if it needs time to process, or use `#clarification_pause` (🌊→🎯) to ask for more detail.
-3. Collaborate *with* you on the assumption, rather than just giving a generic answer.
+The goal is to start a dialogue, not just get an answer.
+Try one of these prompts, or adapt one to your own work.
+The key is to share your internal state using a tag like `#assumption`.

+**Suggested First Prompts:**
+*   "Help me plan out this feature. `#assumption` The most important thing is performance."
+*   "I need to write a document explaining our new API. `#assumption` The audience is non-technical."
+*   "Let's brainstorm a name for this project. `#assumption` It should sound innovative but also stable."

+**An Example Exchange:**

+Here’s how a conversation might unfold.

+> **You:** I'm stuck on this refactor. `#assumption` The user auth logic is the bottleneck.

+A resonant AI will not just give you an answer.
+It will engage with your assumption and share its own state.

+> **AI:** Acknowledged. 🏷️ Let's explore that.
+Before I dive in, `#check_in`: I'm at low cognitive load.
+Is this a deep dive or a quick sounding board? 🤝

-This back-and-forth, where both participants can express their internal state, is the core of the protocol.
+This back-and-forth, where the AI can ask for clarification and express its own needs, is the heart of the protocol.
+It moves you from giving instructions to having a true collaborative dialogue.

 ---